 The beauty of this recipe is that it only has a few simple ingredients: ground chicken, sweet potato, breadcrumbs, salt, and optional onion powder.
 It’s egg-free, dairy-free, nut-free, and can be easily made gluten-free, so it’s great dinner option for kids with food allergies.

 For the sweet potato, which adds moisture as well as vitamin A and fiber, you can either roast ahead of time or steam cubes.
 Or, you can cook it quickly in the microwave: Simply peel, cube, and place it into a bowl covered with water.
 Microwave for 3-4 minutes or until soft.
 Drain and set aside.
+To roast it, poke the potato with a knife, place onto a foil-lined baking dish and bake for 45-60 minutes at 400 degrees F or until soft.
 (You can also just use a full pound of ground chicken and skip the sweet potato if preferred!)